 Local fetes and festivals will be found here, too, and our directory might also include some of the services you need to make your non-working time a bit freer for you to do all those other things (see above).

-Contributors to the Fine Times Recorder include Gay Pirrie-Weir, reviewing and writing about the theatre, dance, music and more, and Fanny Charles, reporting on local food and the visual arts, with occasional contributions from Mark Blackham writing about stage and music, David Grierson reviewing concerts and musicals, Paul Jordon reviewing classical music, David Eidlestein on days out and travel and Rosie Staal on books, literature and visual arts.
+Contributors to the Fine Times Recorder include Gay Pirrie-Weir, reviewing and writing about the theatre, dance, music and more, and Fanny Charles, reporting on local food, the visual arts and the environment, with occasional contributions from Mark Blackham writing about stage and music, David Grierson reviewing concerts and musicals, Paul Jordon reviewing classical music, David Eidlestein on days out and travel

 Fanny Charles and Gay Pirrie-Weir are the founders and co-editors of the FTR.